2025 SEO Success: Ultimate Technical Checklist

 Before implementing SXG, analyze your website’s traffic and loading performance to identify pages or resources that frequently slow down user experience, indicating a need for caching.

-6. Look for crawl errors
+8. Look for crawl errors

-Ensure your site is free from crawl errors.
 Crawl errors occur when a search engine tries to reach a page on your website but fails.

 When scanning for crawl errors, you’ll want to:

-7. Fix broken links
+9. Fix broken links

-It’s frustrating for people to click a link on your website and find that it doesn’t take them to the correct—or working—URL.
+It’s frustrating for people to click a link on your website and find that it doesn’t take them to the correct or working URL.
 Bad links negatively impact the user experience for humans and search engine optimization.
 This scenario applies to internal and external links.

 Check for the following optimization opportunities:

-• Links that go to an error page (e.g., 401, 403, 404 error codes)
+- Links that go to an error page (e.g., 401, 403, 404 error codes)

-• Links with a 301 or 302 that redirect to another page
+- Links with a 301 or 302 that redirect to another page

-• Orphaned pages (pages without any links to them)
+- Orphaned pages (pages without any links to them)

-• An internal linking structure that is too deep
+- An internal linking structure that is too deep

 You must only allow Google to index one version of your site.
 For example, search engines see all of these domains as different websites rather than one website: https://www.abc.com, https://www.abc.com, https://www.abc.com, https://www.abc.com, https://abc.com.
-If your preferred version is https://www.abc.com, the other three versions should 301 redirect directly to that version.
+If your preferred version is https://www.abc.com, the other three versions should redirect directly to that version.

 Fixing duplicate content can be implemented in the following ways:

-• Set up 301 redirects to the primary version of the webpage
+- Set up 301 redirects to the primary version of the webpage

-• Implement no-index or canonical tags on duplicate pages
+- Implement no-index or canonical tags on duplicate pages

-• Set up parameter handling in Google Search Console
+- Set up parameter handling in Google Search Console

-• Set the preferred domain in Google Search Console
+- Set the preferred domain in Google Search Console

-• Where possible, delete duplicate content
+- Where possible, delete duplicate content

-9. Make sure URLs have a clean structure
+11. Give URLs a clean structure

-• Session IDs or other unnecessary parameters
+- Session IDs or other unnecessary parameters

-• Non-readable characters (e.g., Unicode or emojis)
+- Non-readable characters (e.g., Unicode or emojis)

-• Foreign languages not using UTF-8 in URLs
+- Foreign languages not using UTF-8 in URLs

-• Underscores instead of hyphens
+- Underscores instead of hyphens

-• Overly complex structures
+- Overly complex structures

-• Dynamic generation
+- Dynamic generation

 XML sitemaps tell search engines about your site structure and what to index in the SERP.

-An optimized XML sitemap should include the following:
+An optimized XML sitemap includes the following:

-• Only 200-status URLs
+- Only 200-status URLs

-• Any new content added to your site
+- Any new content added to your site

-• E.g., recent blog posts, products, etc.
+- E.g., recent blog posts, products, etc.

-• No more than 50,000 URLs
+- No more than 50,000 URLs

-You should exclude the following from the XML sitemap:
+Exclude the following from the XML sitemap:

-• URLs that are 301 redirecting or contain canonical or no-index tags
+- URLs that are 301 redirecting or contain canonical or no-index tags

-• URLs with 4xx or 5xx status codes
+- URLs with 4xx or 5xx status codes

-• URLs with parameters
+- URLs with parameters

-• Duplicate content
+- Duplicate content

 You can check the Index Coverage report in Google Search Console to see if your XML sitemap contains errors.

-11. Optimize the robots.txt file
+13. Optimize the robots.txt file

 You don’t want every page on your site to appear in the search results.
 Robots.txt files are instructions for search engine robots on which pages to crawl and index your website.
 Here are some example URLs you should disallow in your robots.txt file:

-• Admin pages
+- Admin pages

-• Temporary files
+- Temporary files

-• Search-related pages
+- Search-related pages

-• Cart & checkout pages
+- Cart & checkout pages

-• URLs that contain parameters
+- URLs that contain parameters

 Confirm your robots.txt file isn’t blocking anything you want to be indexed.